Agri-Entrepreneurship Training for Women and Youth- Small Scale Food Processing Enterprises

 • Entrepreneurial Journey (interaction with entrepreneurs)

-• Visits to processing facilities
+• Visits to processing facilities and Technology Business Incubators in Hyderabad.

 Register here: ITEC: Indian Technical and Economic Cooperation